divio/divio-cloud-docs/how-to/quickstart-django.rst

 .. _django-deploy-quickstart:

-How to deploy a new Django project using the Divio quickstart repository
+How to deploy a Django application with our quickstart repository
 =========================================================================

 The `Django Divio quickstart <https://github.com/divio/django-divio-quickstart>`_ repository is a template that gives